sara-nl/clouddocs/UvAworkshop-2016-01-25/UvAworkshop-2016-01-25-xBeach.markdown

 ### a) Setting up a VM with XBeach

-We have prepared a cloud image (from now on simply _an image_) where we have compiled and installed XBeach for a user called `clouder` (short for CLOUD usER).
+We have prepared a cloud image where we have compiled and installed XBeach for a user called `clouder` (short for CLOUD usER).
 You can find the image on your images list.
 It's called `xbeach`.

 **Exercise a1:** Make a 2-core VM out of the provided XBeach image.

 * On the UI, create a 2-core template that will use the provided XBeach image:
   * On the Templates tab (under Virtual Resources), click on the green [+] button to create a new template
   * Edit the *General* tab: type in a meaningful Name e.g. **xbeach setup**, type in **2 CPUs**, type in **4GB Memory**
-  * Edit the *Storage* tab: for the Disk 0, choose the **xbeach_centos_7** (from the table on the right of the screen)
+  * Edit the *Storage* tab: for the Disk 0, choose the **xbeach** (from the table on the right of the screen)
   * Edit the *Network* tab: for the Interface 0, choose the **internet network**.
-Click on the + Add another nic button (that will make a new Interface 1), and then choose **wshop-uihe.int**
+Click on the + Add another nic button (that will make a new Interface 1), and then choose **demouva.int**
   * Edit the *Input/Output* tab: click on the **VNC** radiobutton
   * Finally, click on the green *Create* button at the top of the screen

-* Launch a VM from that template
+* Launch a VM from that template (xbeach setup)

 * Connect to the VNC console so that you can follow the first-run wizard that the image is configured to run upon first start-up.
 It will ask you to set up a password for users `root` and `clouder`.
 Make sure you remember the passwords you set up.

-* Connect via SSH to the VM with user `clouder` (this image has SSH root access disabled) so that you can work more comfortably.
+* Connect via SSH to the VM with user `clouder` as `ssh clouder@145.100.58.XYZ` (this image has SSH root access disabled) so that you can work more comfortably.
 Can you see where XBeach is installed?

 ### b) Simply running XBeach